-Please cite the original version:
+Please cite the original version: Aktas, B. (2018).

-Aktas, B. (2017).
 Material as the Co-designer: exploring a new practice in the nature and at the studio.
-In The Art of Research VI Conference: Catalyses, Interventions, Transformations
+SYNNYT/ORIGINS, 2018(3). https://doi.org/10.24342/2me9-0697

 This material is protected by copyright and other intellectual property rights, and duplication or sale of all or part of any of the repository collections is not permitted, except that material may be duplicated by you for your research use or educational purposes in electronic or print form.
 You must obtain permission for any other use.
 Electronic or print copies may not be offered, whether for sale or otherwise to anyone who is not an authorised user.